The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/live-letter-reaper-explained.md

   * Gibbet, Gallows and Guillotine

-    * They all consume 1 Sickle
+    * They all consume 1 Sickle.
   * **Gibbet**

-    * Deals more damage from the flank
+    * Deals more damage from the flank.
-    * Buffs your next Gallows
+    * Buffs your next Gallows.
-    * Gibbet will actually give you a buff called “Gallows Effect up”
+    * Gibbet will actually give you a buff called “Gallows Effect up.”
-    * This last for 60s and wears off on your next Gallows
+    * This last for 60s and wears off on your next Gallows.
-    * This changes Stalkway to “Gallows Claw”
+    * This changes Stalkway to “Gallows Claw.”

       * Gallows Claw does about 20 more potency, this means that you will also start with Gibbet in an encounter.
   * **Gallows**

-    * Deals more damage from the Rear
+    * Deals more damage from the Rear.
-    * Buffs your next Gibbet
+    * Buffs your next Gibbet.
-    * Gallows will  give you a buff called “Gibbet Effect Up”
+    * Gallows will  give you a buff called “Gibbet Effect Up.”
-    * This last for 60s and wears of on your next Gibbet
+    * This last for 60s and wears of on your next Gibbet.
-    * This changes Stalkway to “Gibbet Claw”
+    * This changes Stalkway to “Gibbet Claw.”

-      * As far as we know this change is only aesthetic
+      * As far as we know this change is only aesthetic.
   * **Guillotine**

     * Deals AoE damage (conal damage)